STEMMechanics/NAO-Cadet/README.md

 - Multiple domains or locations
 - Template scripts
 - Hiding advanced robot feature blocks to simplify the interface
+- Support for v6 NAOs (from version 1.1.0 onwards)

+> **NOTE:** Only the virtual robot in Choregraphe 2.8 is supported due to dependencies not present in version 2.1

 ## 🖥️ Installation